-The Orange, Pinks and Red Ones
+Waterwise Orange, Pink, and Red Agastache

-Of course we gardeners love to push the boundaries when trying new plants.
-So to grow these incredible flowers in wet zones 5 and 6, I recommend planting them in a container garden or pot where they will thrive.
-Then you can treat them as an "annual" or bring them into a greenhouse, cold frame or cold sun room for the winter.
+That makes these much more challenging to grow in USDA zone 5& 6 and regions with rain and snow amounts over 25” per year.
+Of course, we gardeners love to push the boundaries when trying new plants.
+To grow these incredible flowers in wet zones 5 and 6, I recommend planting them in a container garden or pot where they will thrive.
+Then you can treat them as an "annual" or bring them into a greenhouse, cold frame, or cold sunroom for the winter.
 They will be fine for 2 to 3 years in a pot.

-As a general rule, these plants like to grow in hot, dry conditions once established.
+- As a general rule, these plants like to grow in hot, dry conditions once established.

 - Leave the stems standing over the winter months to increase cold hardiness.
 Cut back hard in mid-spring.

 The Best Garden Tested Varieties

-Agastache hybrids have had limited testing in outdoor growing conditions.
+Many of the newer Agastache hybrids have had limited testing in outdoor growing conditions.
 Based on my extensive garden experience with these perennials in the Intermountain West, here are some of my top picks.

-- My best hybrid introduced through High Country Gardens in 2004.
+- Astastache ‘Ava’ - My best hybrid introduced through High Country Gardens in 2004.
 If this cultivar is a good fit for your growing conditions, it will be one of your showiest perennials.
 Blooming for many months beginning in mid-summer, the bright rose-red flowers and non-fading calyxes are stunning.
-Astastache ‘Ava’